Skip to product information

 ▶ Receive Confirmation Email within 48 hours

-▶ Receive your books in the mail within 7 - 28 days (NOTE - Australian and New Zealand delivery times could be longer)
+Receive your books in the mail within 7 - 28 days (NOTE - Australian and New Zealand delivery times are currently approximately 10 weeks.)

 ▶ Email author@julietteduncan.com if you have any questions